 Plain film and CT

 The bone islands of osteopoikilosis are typically clustered around joints and align themselves parallel to surrounding trabeculae (thus predominantly longitudinally in the metaphyses) 8.
 Most lesions are found in the appendicular skeleton and pelvis.
-The axial skelton is largely spared.
+The axial skeleton is largely spared.
 It is rare for the skull vault to be involved 6.

 The lesions vary in size, usually a 5-10 mm, but ranging from only 1-2 mm up to 1-2 cm.